 Be safe and vigilant as always and you are fine. (*) The issue comes when you get to the Stratosphere and you want to go exploring.
 Don’t!
 The area behind the Stratosphere is known as “Naked City” and its an area tourists should avoid.

-The apartments behind the tower were places the showgirls of yesteryear lived, out of the sight of the average Las Vegas tourist.
-In order to maintain that famous all over tan, they reportedly had the habit of lounging around the apartment pools au naturale/topless/naked.
+The apartments behind the tower were once time the places the showgirls of old Vegas lived, out of the sight of the average Las Vegas tourist.
+In order to maintain that famous all-over tan, they reportedly had the habit of lounging around the apartment pools au naturale/topless/naked.
 That’s how the area got its nickname name, naked city.

 Today?
 Not so much.
 Today, Naked City is where you would go to find things you can’t find easily on the strip and things that could land you in dangerous situations or even a night or two in the city jail… This is low-income housing, government assistance, and welfare occupants.
 Something every major city has.